Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Discharge from the ears

-If a dog is usually calm but yelps or whines a lot when you try to check its ears, there could be an infection.
+If a dog is usually calm but yelps or whines, shakes their head or scratches a lot when you try to check their ears, there could be an infection.
 Dogs with ear infections often scratch their ears and shake their heads excessively.
-Take your dog to the vet immediately if you notice any signs of an infection.
+Talk to your vet immediately if you notice any signs of an infection.

 9. Clean Their Ears

-Clean your pet’s ears once every month.
-Soak a cotton swab in mineral oil and use it to clean the outside of your dog’s ears.
+Clean your pet’s ears as needed.
+The frequency of pet ear cleaning is determined by the ear itself, and it might be needed more or less frequently depending on several factors.
+Soak a cotton swab in ear cleaning solution and use it to clean the outside of your dog’s ears.
 You can also use a damp cloth instead.
 Do not force anything into your dog’s ears.
+You can clean your dog’s ears by carefully dripping some of the ear cleaner inside the ear canal and gently massaging the ears.
+Here is a step-by-step guide on how to clean your Border Collie’s ears.

 10. Bathe Them Every 3 Months